connecting

 sharing meaningful discoveries in Asia

 Sri Lanka! – a gem blessed with so much cultural diversity, heritage and natural wonder- all packed onto one island.
-Following decades of conflict in the shadow world of politics, may peace now prevail.
+And with some of the most welcoming people you can meet with wonderful food, this pearl of the Indian Ocean has a special place in my heart.

 Ancient history of Lankapura and the reign of the infamous King Rawana of the Ramayana dates back to 2000 years before Christ.

-Buddhism was introduced in the 2nd century by Mahinda, the son of Indian King Ashoka whose sister Princess Sangamitta brought a cutting of the sacred Mahaboddhi tree from Bodhgaya to present day Anuradhapura which flourished as a great Sinhalese capital for 1000 years, but finally gave in to south Indian invaders.
+Buddhism was introduced in the 3rd century CE by Mahinda, the son of Indian King Ashoka whose sister Princess Sangamitta, brought a cutting of the sacred Mahabodhi tree from Bodhgaya to present day Anuradhapura which flourished as a great Sinhalese capital for over 1000 years, but finally gave in to South Indian invaders.
 The capital was moved to Polonnaruwa which flourished until 13th century when Sinhalese power shifted further south again.

 The colonization of the Portuguese in 16th century (who called the country Ceilao – and hence later Ceylon) followed by the Dutch and British, also shaped the fascinating multi-cultural character of Sri Lanka today.

-Various legends tell of the Buddha leaving his footprint on Sri Pada – also known as Adam’s Peak, a main pilgrimage site on the island.
-Another story tells of the footprint belonging to Adam as he took a last look at Eden.
+The magical mountain of Sri Pada, also known as Adam’s Peak, ( 2243m), is a main pilgrimage site in the center of the island.
+Various legends tell of the Buddha leaving his footprint here.
+Another story tells of the footprint belonging to Adam as he took a last look at Eden and stepped onto Earth.
 Hindus believe this is where Shiva left his footprint.
+It’s a 7km walk up 5200 steps.

 Positioned strategically in the Indian Ocean, Sri Lanka had been a trading hub with early Arab traders.
 Some historians believe that Galle on the south coast was the biblical port of Tarshish where King Solomon found spices and gems, elephants and peacocks.